 The When user interaction is required check box - to send notification during the operation when user interaction is required - is always selected.

 Click Send test WinPopup message to check if the settings are correct.

-3.3.1.11 Event tracing
+3.3.1.9 Event tracing

-It is possible to duplicate log events of the backup operations, performed on the managed machine, in the Application Event Log of Windows; or send the events to the specified SNMP managers.
+It is possible to send log events of the backup operations, performed on the managed machine, to the specified SNMP managers.